Ujjalzaman/Ujjalzaman/README.md

 Seeking to become the next front end developer on any web development team that’ll have me!.

 ##Skills & Experience.

 📕 React / Django
-💻 HTML / CSS / JavaScript / Node.js
+💻 HTML / CSS / JavaScript / Node.js / Express
-Skills: JS / REACT / Django/ HTML / CSS/EXPRESS/Node.js

 - 🔭 I’m currently working on this page.